wiebket/delprocess/README.md

 1. Clone this repository from github.
 2. Navigate to the root directory (`delprocess`) and run the `python setup.py install` script (run from Anaconda Prompt or other bash wiht access to python if running on Windows).
 3. You will be asked to confirm the data directories that contain your data.
 Paste the full path name when prompted.
-You can change this setting at a later stage by modifying the file `your_home_dir/dlr_data/usr/store_path.txt` .
+You can change this setting at a later stage by modifying the file `your_home_dir/del_data/usr/store_path.txt` .

 ## Data processing
-This package can be accessed from the command line to run a processing pipeline, or via python directy with `import dlrprocess`.
+This package can be accessed from the command line to run a processing pipeline, or via python directy with `import delprocess`.

 ### Timeseries data

 #### Run from command line
-1. Execute `dlrprocess_profiles -i [interval]`.
+1. Execute `delprocess_profiles -i [interval]`.
 This is equivalent to running `saveReducedProfiles()`.
 2. -s [data start year] and -e [data end year] as optional arguments: if omitted you will be prompted to add them on the command line.
 Must be between 1994 and 2014 inclusive.

 _Additional command line options_
 `-c or [--csv]`: Format and save output as csv files (default feather)

 #### Data output
-All files are saved in .csv format in `your_home_dir/dlr_data/resampled_profiles/[interval]`.
+All files are saved in .csv format in `your_home_dir/del_data/resampled_profiles/[interval]`.

 #### Additional profile processing methods
 #Those pre-loaded in __init__